nkelesoglu/6G-Synthetic-Traffic-Generation/README.md

+# LLM-Driven Synthetic Sensor Traffic Generation for 6G Networks in Smart Homes

+By leveraging Large Language Models (LLMs) or other generative approaches to synthesize both realistic normal and controlled malicious 6G traffic, researchers can obtain a critical tool for evaluating physical layer security (PLS) mechanisms.
+In the absence of real 6G infrastructures, synthetic traffic enables systematic testing of PLS algorithms against statistical variability, extreme scenarios, and hidden or perturbed patterns.
+Synthetic datasets:

+- Provide large-scale, labeled data without privacy risks, thereby facilitating the training and cross-comparison of machine learning–based PLS techniques (e.g., physical-layer authentication, anomaly detection).

+- Allow controlled replication of specific attack scenarios such as spoofing, replay, denial-of-service (DoS), jamming, eavesdropping, and novel threats related to THz or reconfigurable intelligent surface (RIS) channels.

+- Ensure reproducible and shareable evaluation pipelines that increase the reliability of security assessments.

+Moreover, the AI-driven, multi-layer, and space–air–ground integrated architecture of 6G will inevitably introduce new attack surfaces; beyond conventional threats (e.g., spoofing, replay, DDoS, jamming, passive eavesdropping), adversarial manipulations targeting RIS configurations or THz propagation are also anticipated.
+Therefore, evaluating PLS solutions under both benign and adversarial synthetic traffic is indispensable.
+Ultimately, LLM-driven, scenario-specific traffic generation offers a practical pathway to bridge the gap between theory and implementation in PLS research, enabling early-stage measurement and improvement of the trustworthiness and resilience of future 6G networks.

 # Smart Home Devices (Current and Future 6G-Enabled Ecosystem) and Room Topology

 To simulate realistic Internet of Things (IoT) communication and device interaction, we designed a smart home environment represented by a 3D-rendered apartment layout.